 Energy Industry Instrumentation is designed to provide students with an understanding of state of the art instrumentation available for both domestic and industrial use for the more intelligent usage of energy and energy conservation.
 Instrumentation will concentrate on "Smart" systems that have the ability to coordinate usage between dissimilar appliances and disparate energy sources.
 Prerequisite: One semester of Physics.
-[Spring] [3 credits] Contact hours: 3
+[Spring] Applied Learning - Other [3 credits] [3 contact hour(s)]